 When Are the Beaches Crowded?

 July and August are the peak months.
-Spanish families from across Andalusia descend on La Linea beaches for their summer holidays, and parking becomes genuinely difficult.
-If you arrive after 10am in August, expect to search for space.
+Spanish families from across Andalusia descend on La Linea's beaches for summer holidays, and parking becomes genuinely difficult.
+If you arrive after 10am in August, expect to search for space on Levante especially.

-Outside of peak summer, the beaches are genuinely uncrowded.
+Outside of peak summer, the beaches are genuinely quiet.
 April, May, September, and October see a fraction of the summer visitors while still offering decent swimming temperatures.
+The shoulder months are arguably the best time to visit if you have flexibility.

 Getting to the Beaches

-The beaches are all within walking distance of La Linea town centre.
-From most hotels near the main plaza, Playa de Levante is a 10 to 15 minute walk east.
-Playa de Poniente is a similar distance to the south-west.
-Torrenueva requires either a longer walk or a short drive.
+All three beaches are within walking distance of La Linea town centre.
+From most accommodation near Plaza de la Constitución or the main commercial streets, Playa de Levante is roughly a 10 to 15 minute walk east along the Paseo Marítimo.
+Playa de Poniente is a similar distance in the other direction.
+Torrenueva is further south and requires either a longer walk or a short drive.

 Parking is the main constraint in summer.
-If you are driving, arrive before 9am in July and August or use the car parks on the edge of town and walk down.
+If you are driving, aim to arrive before 9am in July and August, or leave the car on the edge of town and walk down.

 The Bottom Line

-La Linea's beaches are genuinely good and chronically underused by visitors who are fixated on crossing into Gibraltar.
+La Linea's beaches are genuinely good and chronically underused by visitors who cross straight into Gibraltar without looking back.
 Playa de Levante is the standout for facilities and atmosphere.
 Playa de Poniente is the practical choice for calm swimming.
-Playa de Torrenueva is the quiet option when you want space.
+Playa de Torrenueva is the quiet option when you want space and do not mind a self-sufficient beach day without bars or rentals.

 Frequently Asked Questions